Free and accessible parking is located both on the main Museum lot and in the underground parking garage.

 Wheelchairs of varying sizes and rolling walkers are available for free on a first-come, first served basis.
 To borrow an indoor wheelchair or rollator, please check in at the Admissions desk located on Floor 1.

-- Entrances to the Museum, Deer Zink Special Events Pavilion are wheelchair accessible.
+- Entrances to the Museum, Randolph H. Deer Special Events Pavilion are wheelchair accessible.

 - Elevators are available throughout the Museum with access to all floors.